furkanogur/furkanogur/README.md

 </p>
 <hr>

-### My profile often includes personal experience and development. if you want to contact me you know what to do.
+### My profile often includes personal experience and development.
+If you want to contact me you know what to do.
 See u

 <!--
 ### Kullandığım Oyun Platformları